 3. Make the website personal by giving it its own tone and voice.
 People buy people.

-4. Review all links.
+4. Review all your links.
 Doubts will quickly form in your visitors’ minds if links don’t work or, worse still, take them to error pages.

 5. Good grammar and spelling matter.
 Errors give the impression of sloppiness and carelessness.
+Have your set reviewed by another person to help catch mistakes.

 8. Write articles for humans, not search engines.
+Make your content helpful.

 9. Make your ‘About Us’ page personal and comprehensive.
 It plays an important part in making visitors feel comfortable that real people are behind the site.